 4.3 Pumped storage at Onslow is uneconomic

 The construction cost of Onslow is likely to be in excess of 4 billion dollars.
-In terms of cost per unit of stored energy, Onslow (in whatever final configuration) is likely to be much more cost effective than the Snowy 2.0 scheme in Australia (0.35 TWh of storage).
+In terms of cost per unit of stored energy, Onslow (in whatever final configuration) is likely to be much more cost effective than the Snowy 2.0 scheme in Australia.
+This scheme is located in a national park, will probably cost in excess of $10b, and has only 0.35 TWh of energy storage capacity.

 Quantifying the various economic benefits of Onslow pumped storage is multi-faceted and requires careful study.
 The most detailed economic evaluation to date is in the thesis by Majeed (2019).
 Taking into account various aspects including aiding new wind power generation, increased irrigation water, flood peak reduction, and reduced power prices, the thesis abstract concludes that Onslow pumped storage is economic.
 Final economic evaluation will need to await analysis from the NZ Battery project.